magicmq/pyspigot-documentation/protocollib.md

 See the [General Information](writingscripts#pyspigot39s-managers) page for instructions on how to import the protocol manager into your script.

+!> All packet listeners are called from an *asynchronous* context.
+In other words, they are called from a thread other than the main server thread.
+Do not call any Bukkit or PySpigot API from this context, or issues may occur.

 # Protocol Manager Usage

 There are several functions available from the protocol manager for registering and unregistering packet listeners: